apache/qpid-proton/proton-c/bindings/go/README.md

 ### Design of the concurrent API

-The details are still being worked out (see the code) but some basic principles have been established.

 Code from the `proton` package runs _only_ in a dedicated goroutine (per connection).
 This makes it safe to use proton C data structures associated with that connection.